n8peace/DayStart/docs/deployment.md

 ---

-*This deployment system provides automated, reliable deployments with comprehensive validation and health checks for both development and production environments.*
+*This deployment system provides automated, reliable deployments with comprehensive validation and health checks for both development and production environments.
+The system has been tested and is fully operational.*